makers-for-life/makair/README.md

 MakAir — Covid-19 Respirator
 =====

-**Mass-producible Covid-19 respirator (caused by the SARS-CoV-2 virus).
+**Mass-producible Covid-19 ARDS respirator.
 Aims at helping hospitals cope with a possible shortage of professional respirators during the outbreak.
 Worldwide.**

 We are a distributed team of 200+ contributors, mostly spread through France.
 Makers, developers, university teachers, researchers and medical teams collaborated on this project.
 Our testing & assembly operations are located in France.